lumik/enum_flags/README.md

 * `Doxygen` – for documentation compilation, you can get it from [here][doxygen].
 * `dot` – for graphs in documentation, it is part of the GraphViz library, you can get it from [here][graphviz].
 * `Google Test` suite, you can get it from [here][gtest]
+* `Cmake` – if MSYS2 is not used on windows, you have to install it manualy, you can get it from [here][cmake]

 Make sure that the Doxygen and GraphViz binaries are in the `PATH` variable and Google Test suite headers and library in your include path for compiler.
+If you installed cmake separately, ensure that it is in path too.

 ## Getting Started